 The services provided to Nordea’s customers will remain unchanged after the re-domiciliation.

-Customers will be informed of the change of domicile by letter during May and June.
-A letter will also be sent to all customers whose account has been dormant for a long time.
+Our customers were informed by letter of the re-domiciliation during May–June.
+A letter was also sent to all customers whose account has been dormant for a long time.